This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup finely sliced red onion

-- Put the pulled pork ingredients into your slow cooker and cook on low heat for 8-10 hours.
-When it's finished cooking, transfer the pork to a bowl and shred it with 2 forks.1 ½ lb pork butt, 1 cup beer, ¼ cup brown sugar, 1 tablespoon chipotle peppers in adobo sauce, ½ teaspoon sea salt, ¼ teaspoon cumin, 2 cloves garlic
+- Put the pulled pork ingredients into your slow cooker and cook on low heat for 8-10 hours.1 ½ lb pork butt, 1 cup beer, ¼ cup brown sugar, 1 tablespoon minced chipotle peppers in adobo sauce, ½ teaspoon EACH: cumin and sea salt, 2 cloves garlic

 - Pour the liquid from the slow cooker into a small pot and bring it to a boil over high heat.
-Boil until the sauce is thick enough to coat a spoon then pour it over the pulled pork.
+Boil until the sauce is thick enough to coat a spoon and then mix it into the pulled pork.

-- Warm the tortillas wrapped in a cloth in your microwave for about 20 seconds.8 small corn tortillas
+- Warm the tortillas wrapped in a cloth and microwave for about 20 seconds.8 small white corn tortillas

-- Top the warm tortillas with pulled pork, slaw, and any or all of the toppings.Optional toppings: sour cream, guacamole, salsa
+- Top the warm tortillas with pulled pork, slaw, and any or all of the toppings.Sour cream, guacamole, and salsa